galasa-dev/cli/gherkin-docs.md

 #### Position the terminal
 - `AND move terminal cursor to field "xxx"`

-#### Using credentials from the credentials store
-- `AND type credentials xxx username on terminal`
-- `AND type credentials xxx username on terminal A`

-- `AND type credentials xxx password on terminal`
-- `AND type credentials xxx password on terminal A`

 #### Waiting for responses
 - `AND wait for terminal keyboard`